Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Lagotto

 Lagotto is one of our favourite Italian restaurants in Melbourne.
-Inspired by European conviviality and the desire for neighbourly connection, it offers a spirited take on Italian dining.
-The seasonal menu offers a clever effusion of modern and classic flavours and techniques, crafted by Italian born Head Chef, Matteo Fulchiati.
+Inspired by European conviviality and a spirit of neighbourly connection, it offers a vibrant and modern take on Italian dining.
+The seasonal menu blends classic and contemporary flavours and techniques, expertly crafted by Italian-born Head Chef Matteo Fulchiati.

-Enjoy the finest expression of classic pasta making - the saffron spaghetti with bluefin tuna, bottarga and wood sorrel is a must - alongside the likes of oysters dressed in a kumquat mignonette, octopus carpaccio, wagyu bavette tartare and a swordfish cotoletta.
+Delight in the finest expression of traditional pasta-making—the saffron spaghetti with bluefin tuna, bottarga, and wood sorrel is a standout—alongside dishes like oysters with kumquat mignonette, octopus carpaccio, wagyu bavette tartare, and swordfish cotoletta.
 No regretti spaghetti here.

 1 York Street, Fitzroy North